poweredbypie/connectn.x86/readme.md

 more of a challenge.
 Here's the result.
 This only works on x86 or x86-64 processors on Windows, but the processor and the Windows version are not so important (it doesn't use very many extensions)

-To build this, you need to first create a `build/` directory, and then run `build.bat`.
-You must have MASM (Microsoft's assembler) available in the shell's path.
-I would recommend just using the x86 Build Tools shell.
+To build this, run `build` in the root directory.
+You must have `ml` (MASM, Microsoft's assembler) and `link` (Microsoft's linker) available to the shell.
+I would recommend using the x86 Build Tools shell, since it comes with installations of Visual Studio and sets both programs to be in path.